 - Are doctors the only medical professionals who can be sued for medical malpractice?

-Learn more about how we can help you by scheduling a free consultation with one of our experienced medical malpractice attorneys
+Learn more about how we can help you by scheduling a free consultation for personal injury cases with one of our experienced medical malpractice attorneys

-To schedule your free consultation with an attorney at Hartel, DeSantis & Howie, LLP, please contact us online or call us at (443) 749-5111.
+To schedule your free consultation for personal injury cases with an attorney at Hartel, DeSantis & Howie, LLP, please contact us online or call us at (443) 749-5111.
 Our phones are answered 24 hours a day, 7 days a week.
 We serve clients throughout the region.

 Q. How do I know if I have a case?